kellymedia/budget-tool/README.md

-# budget-tool
+# Budget Tool

-This budget tracking app offers a user the abilities to log deposits and expenses without an internet connection.
+## Description

 This budget tracking app offers offline access and capabilities to log deposits and expenses without an internet connection.
+Once the app is able to connect, the users entries will be logged.